araxia55/test-aws-crc-frontend/README.md

 This is inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

-These Technology stack below were utlised to build this website:
+These are the Technology stack utlised to build this website:

 - HTML, Astro & Tailwind CSS
 - S3, Cloudfront, Route53